python-ellar/ellar/docs/templating/templating.md

 which will generate `http://127.0.0.1:5000/template-reversing/profile/value_of_user_id` based on routing configuration.

 This allows for greater control and readability when reversing URLs, and makes it less prone to error if the function name of the route were to change in the future.

+### Adding template filters and template globals.
+Jinja template filter and global functions can be defined at module level as shown here: [Module Templating Filters](../overview/modules/#module-templating-filters)